-Born in 1955 near Tacoma, Washington, Lars grew up with nature and art playing a prominent role in his life.
+Born near Tacoma, Washington, Lars grew up with nature and art playing a prominent role in his life.
 Some of his earliest drawings and paintings were made to raise money for mission projects at his local church.
 His mother was a high school art teacher and his father an amateur naturalist and door-to-door religous book salesman.
 In 1965 he moved with his family to British Columbia, Canada and lived in Victoria, British Columbia for most of his youth.

 Lars sums up his personal philosophy of art this way: